 Thermodynamic Modeling of Volcanic Systems with alphaMELTS 2

-This is the home page for the two day workshop at the IAVCEI 2021 meeting;
+This is the home page for the two day workshop, originally to be held at the IAVCEI 2021 meeting but postponed to 2023;

 for the NSF sponsored two to three day workshops held at Caltech, and elsewhere, please see the

 alphaMELTS NSF workshops page.

 We are pleased to announce a two day workshop on the use of MELTS software

 for calculation of phase equilibria and tracking of trace elements during igneous processes.

 The MELTS family of algorithms are widely used by